-Inventories are stated at the lower of cost (using the weighted average cost method) or market.
-We calculate inventory valuation adjustments for excess and obsolete inventory based on current inventory levels, movement, expected useful lives, and estimated future demand of the products and spare parts.
+Prior to January 1, 2014, inventories were stated at the lower of cost (using the weighted average cost method) or market.
+Effective, January 1, 2014, with the final implementation of our new enterprise resource planning ("ERP") system, we changed our method of accounting for inventories from the weighted average cost method to the first-in, first-out ("FIFO") method.
+We believe that the change is preferable, as the FIFO method better reflects the current value of inventories and provides more accurate matching of manufacturing costs and revenues.
+We calculate inventory valuation adjustments for excess and obsolete inventory based on current inventory levels, movement, expected useful lives, and estimated future demand of the products and spare parts